CVE-2017-14855

 01 // Technical Summary

 Red Lion HMI panels are vulnerable to a denial-of-service (DoS) attack.
-An attacker can crash the device by sending a specially crafted HTTP POST request with an excessively long URI.
-This vulnerability can disrupt critical industrial processes, leading to operational downtime and potential financial losses.
+By sending a specially crafted HTTP POST request with an excessively long URI, attackers can trigger a software exception, rendering the device unresponsive.
+This vulnerability can disrupt critical industrial processes and potentially lead to significant operational downtime.

 02 // Vulnerability Mechanism